Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Conclusions

 \section{Conclusions}

-We have introduced zono-conformal prediction -- a novel and efficient framework for uncertainty quantification that merges the strengths of conformal prediction and interval predictor models, while addressing their key limitations.
-Unlike conventional approaches that rely on axis-aligned intervals or a separate datasets for the uncertainty modeling and calibration steps, we construct prediction zonotopes by identifying uncertainties directly within the predictor architecture.
+We have introduced zono-conformal predictors---a novel framework for uncertainty quantification that builds methodologically on interval predictor models, while aligning with conformal prediction in its practical goal of equipping arbitrary predictors with reliable uncertainty sets.
+Unlike conventional approaches that rely on axis-aligned intervals or separate data sets for the uncertainty modeling and calibration steps, we construct prediction zonotopes by identifying uncertainties directly within the predictor architecture.
 This allows the uncertainty modeling and calibration to be unified into a single, data-efficient linear program, while preserving valid coverage guarantees for unseen data.
 We also extended ZCPs to classification tasks and developed strategies for outlier detection that further reduce conservatism by identifying and removing anomalous data points during calibration.
-Our extensive evaluation on synthetic and real-world datasets demonstrates that ZCPs consistently yield smaller prediction sets than CPs and IPMs, particularly in multi-output settings with correlated outputs -- scenarios where conventional interval-based methods struggle to capture dependencies effectively.
+Our evaluation on different data sets demonstrates that ZCPs consistently yield smaller prediction sets than CPs and IPMs, particularly in multi-output settings with correlated outputs---scenarios where conventional interval-based methods struggle to capture dependencies effectively.
 Beyond test-time performance, ZCPs offer important practical benefits in application domains where calibration data are reused, such as in safety-critical learning-based systems.
-Since ZCPs maintain the same coverage guarantees over calibration data as IPMs and CPs but generate significantly smaller prediction sets, they allow for tighter safety margins without compromising safety.
+Since ZCPs maintain the same coverage over calibration data as IPMs and CPs but generate significantly smaller prediction sets, they allow for tighter safety margins without compromising safety.
+Nevertheless, ZCPs also come with certain limitations: \begin{itemize} \item ZCPs are calibrated by solving an optimization problem, resulting in increased computational cost compared to the calibration of standard CPs. \item The guaranteed coverage on unseen data degrades as the number of identified uncertainties increases due to potential overfitting. \item Zonotopes are restricted to convex and centrally symmetric shapes.
+Although our framework naturally generalizes to other set representations, a linear-programming-based construction requires that both a proxy for set volume and the containment condition $y \in \mathcal{Y}(x)$ remain linear in the parameters $\theta$. \end{itemize} Future work will focus on mitigating these limitations.
+In particular, we plan to develop training strategies for the base predictor that promote a small set of uncertainties at user-defined locations, thereby reducing computational overhead in the calibration step and improving coverage guarantees.
+In parallel, exploring alternative set representations and parameterizations---capable of expressing multi-modal or non-convex uncertainties beyond a single zonotope---offers a promising avenue for enhancing the applicability of the ZCP framework.
+Overall, zono-conformal prediction provides a flexible, scalable, and principled framework for reliable uncertainty quantification, offering a strong foundation for safer and more effective deployment of machine learning models in real-world systems. \acks{ The authors would like to thank the anonymous reviewers and the action editor for their constructive comments.
+The authors also want to thank Jan Jakub Kamiński for his valuable feedback on the manuscript.
+This work was funded by the German Research Foundation---SFB 1608 under grant number 501798263 and grant number 458030766---and supported by a fellowship within the IFI programme of the German Academic Exchange Service.}